MMBazel/MMBazel/README.md

 -->

-# Hi there, my name is Miki & I'm an ML Engineer! 👩🏻‍💻
+# Hi there, my name is Miki & I'm a Platform/ML/Data/DevOps/OpsOps Engineer! 👩🏻‍💻
 > _"Don't let them tame you" - Isadora Duncan_

 ### 🔭 I’m currently working on ☝🏻
-  * Building tools, infrastructure, & applications for the Machine Learning Engineering team at Mailchimp 🐒 that:
+  * Building tools, infrastructure, & applications for the Machine Learning Platform team at Mailchimp 🐒 that:
      * 🙉    enable our data scientists to develop cool features
      * 🙈    empower Mailchimp customers to understand and utilize their data
-     * 🙊    support the MLE team in efficient & scalable deployment, integration, monitoring, & testing.
+     * 🙊    support the ML Platform team in efficient & scalable deployment, integration, monitoring, & testing.

 ### 🌱 In my free time I love 🎨